 There are many reasons people decide to sell their house.
 For some, it’s all part of the “five-year plan” to purchase a house, live in it until they outgrow it, and move on to bigger and better houses.
 For others, it’s part of a retirement plan to fix it up and sell it immediately.
 Still, others have to sell for an unexpected reason and move on.
 Whatever your reason, there is an ideal length of time to live in your house before selling.
+Talk to a

-Most people talk about avoiding taxes behind closed doors or on gimmicky sites.
+avoiding taxes behind closed doors or on gimmicky sites.
 If you actually want to avoid capital gains taxes on your property legitimately, you’ll need to live in your house at least two years during the last five years.
 There are actually quite a lot of people who use this rule to their benefit.
 They’ll find an undervalued home for a great price and fix it as they live in it.
 They’ll relay carpet, tear down walls to open up the main floor and update the kitchen.
 They’re in no rush, and because they have instant equity in the house, they have money to work with.
 At the end of two years, they’ll list the home for sale and boom!
 They’ve made money off of it without paying capital gains tax.
+Watch the Market

 Taxes aside, there are other reasons you may want to stay in your house for longer than a few years.
 One of those reasons is the housing market.
 Let’s get real: how often do you jump into a house that you’re going to live in right at the perfect low time and are ready to sell at the peak?
 If you’re anything like the general public, you jump in on the buying wagon midway up the housing peak.
 Then, when two years comes around, the market is declining and you dread listing your home for sale knowing you won’t make much money.

 Sell or Buy a Home with Clever and Save Thousands!

 Enter your zip code to see if Clever has a partner agent in your area!